Eadie Law focuses on handling cases involving residents’ falls (broken bones/brain bleeds) in nursing homes.

 Improving safety standards across all of Ohio

-Can I sue an Ohio nursing home if my loved one fell and was injured or died?
 In Ohio, you may bring a claim when a preventable fall was caused by negligent care or violations of resident rights.
-Federal quality-of-care rules require adequate supervision and assistive devices to avoid accidents (42 CFR §483.25), and Ohio’s Residents’ Bill of Rights guarantees a safe environment and dignity (ORC §3721.13).
+Federal quality-of-care rules require adequate supervision and assistive devices to avoid accidents (42 CFR §483.25), and Ohio’s Residents’ Bill of Rights guarantees a safe environment and dignity, among other rights (ORC §3721.13).

 To answer “Can I sue an Ohio nursing home if my loved one fell and was injured or died?” look for evidence that required assessments and precautions were missed.
 Helpful proof includes:

-What legal standards require Ohio nursing homes to prevent falls?
-Facilities must provide care and services to prevent avoidable accidents through supervision, equipment, and individualized interventions under 42 CFR §483.25(d) (F689).
+When it comes to what legal standards require Ohio nursing homes to prevent falls, nursing homes must meet the standards set forth in federal regulations, Ohio administrative codes, the Ohio Resident Right’s law, and industry standards.
+These standards of care require Ohio nursing homes to provide care and services to prevent avoidable accidents through supervision, equipment, and individualized interventions under 42 CFR §483.25(d) (F689).
+They must also provide a safe environment.
 Ohio law further protects residents’ health, safety, and dignity under ORC §3721.13 and authorizes remedies for violations under ORC §3721.17.

 When families ask, “What legal standards require Ohio nursing homes to prevent falls?” the answer includes concrete duties: